jucron/DesignPatterns/README.md

 # DesignPatterns
-This project is about testing Design Patterns in a small simulation of a fucntioning App.
+This project is about testing Design Patterns and other important Software Principles in a small mock application.

 ### Theme: Homepage Screen Startup
-This app will simulate a setup of Screens of webpages.
-This will include setting up the screen theme, layout, colors, components and User access.
+This app simulates a Component of any bigger Application, responsible to set up the Screens (frontend) of webpages.
+This includes setting up the screen theme, layout, colors, components and User access.

 ### Usage example
 Input: